streamcorpus/streamcorpus-filter/cpp/README.txt

-This is directory for multisearch benchmarking.
+This is directory for streamcorpus filter benchmarking.

 Before running test, copy "example_config.mk" to "config.mk" and change config variables  to actual pathes that you have on your system.